mstefarov/cloudBox/README.md

 ## Hub Server

 The Hub Server handles communication between Minecraft Clients and World Servers, and act as a proxy between the clients and the World Servers.
-It maintains connection between all servers, such as the World Server, the Database Server, and the Logger Server.
-It also operates an API that websites can query from.
+It maintains connection between all servers, such as the World Server, the Database Server, and the Web Server.

 ## World Server